 Credit: Live Japan

-What is it like having Tattoos in Japan nowadays?
+What is it like having tattoos in Japan nowadays?

 Image of two people with coloured body tattoos.